 - d. ensure the contributions of State and Federal government to funding schools are made on a transparent basis taking which addresses the resourcing inequities between the public and non-government sectors, taking into account total resourcing and assets, not just government funding.

-22. Staffing to ensure that children with particular additional needs, in schools in socioeconomically disadvantaged areas, and schools with a high proportion of Aboriginal and Torres Strait Islander children and children of non-English-speaking background, are provided with a comprehensive education.
+22. Staffing to ensure that children with particular additional needs, in schools in socioeconomically disadvantaged areas, and schools with a high proportion of First Nations children and children of non-English-speaking background, are provided with a comprehensive education.

 23. An increase in specialist teachers and support services for students and pre-school children with particular additional needs, including those with a disability or a learning difficulty.